ryanlapeyre/CS4330FinalProject/InheritanceOrExtension.md

      end
     end

-     class GoodDog < Animal //GoodDog is inheriting from the animal class via this syntax, a "<" / less than sign def speak
+     class GoodDog < Animal //GoodDog is inheriting from the animal class via this syntax, a "<" (less than sign) def speak
         super + " from GoodDog class" //notice the call to the parent class with the super reserved word end